 Any personal information you provide will be used only for the purpose supplied.
 If you make a request for a form, the details supplied will be passed to the Department or Agency responsible.
 Queries submitted are handled by the Citizens Information Board.
 Your details will be deleted from the system after a set period of time.
 Any other information collected, is used only for analysing usage patterns, in order to guide us in improving the site.

 Citizens Information will neither make attempts to identify individual visitors, nor associate the technical details listed above with any individual.
-It is our policy never to disclose such technical information in respect of individual website visitors to any third party unless obliged to disclose such information by a rule of law.
-The technical information will be used only by only for statistical and other administrative purposes.
+The technical information will be used only for statistical and other administrative purposes.

 You should note that technical details, which we cannot associate with any identifiable individual, do not constitute "personal data" for the purposes of the Data Protection Acts, 1988 - 2003.